E0191729/TCP_Server_Client/README.md

 2) Any change in the config.yaml file will update both Client and Server Scripts

 Development environment :
--Ubuntu 18.04.1 LTS
+- Ubuntu 18.04.1 LTS
--Python 3
+- Python 3
--Editor used : gedit
+- Editor used : gedit

  Test Run procedure?
 1) Run the Server Script First: python3 TcpServer.py